berkay2578/MirrorHook/README.md

 void WINAPI MySuperEndSceneExtension(LPVOID pDevice);
 ```
 ### DirectInput8
 Same as the D3D9 implementation explained above.
-After it is injected, it waits for NFS: Most Wanted (2005) to create its instance of DirectInput8, game controllers, and then it hooks the following:
+After it is injected, it waits for NFS: Most Wanted (2005) to create its instance of DirectInput8, game controllers, and then it hooks the following function(s):
 - GetDeviceState

 Currently, only mouse and keyboard events are supported.